Jorgen-VikingGod/ESP8266-MFRC522/README.md

 # ESP8266-MFRC522
 MFRC522 RFID module connected to ESP8266 (ESP-12) WiFi module
+Many thanks to nikxha from the ESP8266 forum.

 ## Requirements
 You have to install the Arduino IDE 1.6.4.